BY: T. Franklin Murphy | November 9, 2021 (modified February 6, 2023)

 Alexandre Champroux and colleagues wrote that "an emerging body of compelling data suggests that environmental exposures and paternal lifestyle can change the sperm epigenome and, consequently, may affect both the embryonic development program and the health of future generations" (2018).

-The impacts of the intergenerational impact of environment has long reaching effects.
+Severe trauma has intergenerational consequences.
 We must consider the transmission of stress related hormone production, not only in those exposed but in their children.

 Heightened stress related diseases have been discovered in children of holocaust survivors.
 These discoveries point to concern over lingering harm caused to previous generations and how this impacts their offspring.